HaoQin0223/haoqin0223.github.io/_pages/about.md

 ======
 - [2024-06] Our paper titled "Efficient High-Fidelity Deep Convolutional Generative Adversarial Network Model for Received Signal Strength Reconstruction in Indoor Environments" has been accepted for publication in the Electronics Letters.
 - [2024-06] Our paper titled "Efficient Propagation Modeling for Open-Confined Mixed Space Using a Hybrid Ray-Tracing/Waveguide Theory Method" has been accepted for publication in the IET Microwaves, Antennas & Propagation.
+- [2024-06] I served as the TPC member of "Wireless Communications (Standard Track)" at EAI WiSATS 2024.
 - [2024-05] Our paper titled "Efficient Parabolic Equation Driven CNN Propagation Model in Tunnels Based on Frequency Conversion" has been accepted for publication in the IEEE Transactions on Antennas and Propagation.
+- [2024-03] I served as the session chair of "Wave Propagation and Scattering: Advances, Trends, and New Applications" at 2024 PIERS.
 - [2024-03] Three conference papers are accepted by the 2024 PIERS, and I will give two talks in Chengdu, China.
 - [2023-12] Our paper titled "A High-Accuracy Deep Back-Projection CNN-Based Propagation Model for Tunnels" has been accepted for publication in the IEEE Antennas and Wireless Propagation Letters.
 - [2023-10] Our paper titled "Comparative Analysis of Finite‐Difference and Split‐Step Based Parabolic Equation Methods for Tunnel Propagation Modelling" has been accepted for publication in the IET Microwaves, Antennas & Propagation.